How to Build a Customer Referral Program

 Healthy Paws pet insurance has a referral program that gives the recipient a discount on their first month of coverage -- and gives the referrer an Amazon gift card in exchange.

-This program is smart to offer tailored rewards for their loyal customers -- because as any pet owner knows, Amazon offers any and every food item, toy, leash, or outfit your pet could ever need (or not need).
+This program is smart to offer rewards, like an Amazon gift card, for their loyal customers -- because as any pet owner knows, Amazon offers any and every food item, toy, leash, or outfit your pet could ever need (or not need), and they probably shop there for their pets already.